 Scoring 37.6k followers on Instagram, Gabi and Shanna are LGBTQ+ travel influencers helping people find LGBTQ-friendly destinations.

 The lesbian couple started sharing their experiences with the world by combining their videography and photography skills.

-Through their content, Gabi and Shanna hope to become guides to anyone who might be cautious of traveling because of their LGBTQ identity.
-They believe that representation and support are the two core aspects in helping someone come out and accept themselves.
+Through their content, Gabi and Shanna hope to become guides to anyone who might be cautious of traveling because of their LGBTQ+ identity.
+They believe that representation and support are the two core aspects of helping someone come out and accept themselves.

 Not only is she popular on Instagram with 95.6k followers, but she has also been recognized by Buzzfeed and The Huffington Post.
 She seems to be focusing on YouTube these days and is interested in collaborating with brands.

 The gay influencer has worked with popular brands such as Burger King and the Human Rights Campaign.

 Kristin identifies as queer, but more than that, she is a musician and proud stand-up comedian.

 If you’re a stand-up comedy lover then you might know Kristin from her appearances on Bring The Funny by NBC and Last Comic Standing.

 Other than making people smile with her comedy, Kristin is also the host of her own podcast, Kristin Knows Blank, where she gets funny.
 She’s not only popular on Insta but also on Cameo and has worked with names like Martin Guitar.